We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 ADC_SCALING

-An analog to digital converter (ADC) converts a voltage signal as input to a digital signal in a number of bits that depends on ADC resolution.
-Signals that are not available in voltage form, such as currents, are converted to a voltage signal before conversion to digital data.
-The digital signal output of the ADC that is relative to its bit width must be scaled to a value that can be properly interpreted by the system that processes the signal.
+An analog-to-digital converter (ADC) converts an analog voltage input into a digital output represented by a number of bits determined by the ADC resolution.
+Signals that are not inherently in voltage form, such as current, must first be converted into a voltage before they can be digitized.
+The ADC output must then be scaled according to its bit width so that the processed value can be correctly interpreted by the control system.

 Features and Benefits